Paragon vs Prismatic for Embedded iPaaS?

 Prismatic was founded in 2019, born from its founders' experience at their previous company, where they scaled a product that had hundreds of integrations.
 Prismatic's embedded iPaaS offering has been built from scratch for B2B SaaS companies of all sizes that need create native integrations with their customers' other apps.

-Prismatic's embedded iPaaS incorporates a graphical low-code integration builder for use by non-devs but also has an integrated dev environment with a full component SDK (the same one Prismatic uses to create its pre-built connectors) that can be used to build whatever is needed.
+Prismatic's embedded iPaaS incorporates a graphical low-code integration builder for use by non-devs and also has a fully integrated dev environment that can be used to write and deploy custom TypeScript code as needed.
 Prismatic also includes many API connectors and other pre-built logic, helper, and trigger components that can be used to assemble integrations.
-In addition, it has a white-label integration marketplace for customers' users to select, configure, and activate integrations.
-It also includes an embedded integration designer for end-users to build their own custom integrations.
+And devs can build any custom component needed to connect to vertical-specific apps.
+Prismatic's white-label integration marketplace lets customers' users select, configure and activate integrations.
+The platform has an embedded integration designer that end users can use to build their own integrations.
+And support staff stay on top of everything with the built-in customer management console.

 How to choose the best embedded iPaaS for your business